mkijowski/aircamp19/CHALLENGE_1.md

 `cd, ls, cat, ./`

 ##### Flag 7 - A History Lesson
 Do you know your **history**?
-Check and see if you can find who helped King Arthur build the Round Table...
+Check and see if you can find which Knight helped King Arthur build the Round Table...
 ###### Helpful commands
 `history`